More than 360 COVID-19 stay-home notice breaches and 130 quarantine order violations so far: MHA

 The Government has adopted a range of technological solutions to monitor individuals on stay-home notice and quarantine order, said Dr Faishal.

-"Since August 2020, all individuals who serve stay-home notice at their place of residence need to wear an electronic monitoring device for the whole duration,” said Dr Faishal.
+"Since August 2020, all individuals who serve stay-home notice (stay-home notice) at their place of residence are required to don an electronic monitoring device for the duration of SHN,” said Dr Faishal.

 “These devices are issued to the travellers after immigration clearance and will need to be activated once they reach their place of residence,” he said, adding that the devices use GPS and 4G or Bluetooth signals to determine if people on stay-home notice are within range of their place of residence.

-“During the 14-day SHN (stay-home notice) period, persons wearing these devices may receive notifications on their devices and need to acknowledge them in a timely manner.”
+“During the 14-day SHN period, persons wearing these devices may receive notifications on their devices and need to acknowledge them in a timely manner.”

 READ: Man loses PR status, barred from re-entering Singapore after breaching stay-Home notice